harrymkt/zluinav/README.md

 For more customizable options and configurations, please see [documentation](https://harrymkt.github.io/zluinav/docs)

 ## Contribution
-Contributions to this theme are welcome, provided that the following requirements are meant:
+Contributions to this theme are welcome, provided that the following requirements are met:
 * Try to use no indentation; HTML, JS, CSS or Tera, neither of them is required strict indentation.
 Therefore, using indentation is not recommended.
 * Be the templates accessible for visually impaired and/or blind and prefer readability.
 Don't worry, I will process in case accessibility issues before pull requests are merged.
 * Photos are not required in this theme.
 You may design with CSS for visual if you so wish.